activetheory/Paper-Planes-Android-Experiment/PinchToOpen/README.md

 PlanePinch.js handles the communication between folding interaction and folding animation.
 The interaction is contained inside of PinchMechanism.js, and the animation is maintained inside of PlaneFoldAnimation.js.

-PinchMechanism.js tracks the finger positions when two are touching the screen simaltaneously.
+PinchMechanism.js tracks the finger positions when two are touching the screen simultaneously.
 Then, depending on a max value, derides the progress by comparing the distance between the fingers against this value.

 PlaneFoldAnimation.js takes the raw morph targets and creates a scrubbable animation timeline.
 The progress value from the pinching mechanic is then fed in, updating the animation to the relative point in time.